Encharted Cook

 Process Photo 7 - The baked meatloaf is topped with a ketchup glaze.

-Pour off any liquids from the meatloaf and spread the ketchup across the top of the meatloaf.
+Pour off any liquid from the meatloaf and spread the ketchup across the top of the meatloaf.
 Return the meatloaf to the oven and bake for another 15 minutes to set the ketchup glaze.

 Remove the meatloaf from the oven.
 Use a large spatula to lift the meatloaf from the pan.
-Serve and Enjoy!
+Serve and enjoy!

 Meatloaf sliced on a white plate is garnished with parsley.